jorgecasas/php-ml/docs/machine-learning/classification/k-nearest-neighbors.md

 ## Train

-To train a classifier simply provide train samples and labels (as `array`).
+To train a classifier, simply provide train samples and labels (as `array`).
 Example:

 ```
 $samples = [[1, 3], [1, 4], [2, 4], [3, 1], [4, 1], [4, 2]];